partoftheworlD/NoitaHRSC/README.md

 git remote add origin https://github.com/partoftheworlD/noita_save git push -u origin master
 ```
 3. Make a save in Noita.
-To do this, press Esc, select Mods and press Restart with enabled mods active.
+To do this, press Esc, select Mods and press "Restart with enabled mods active".
 Even if you play without mods, this will restart the game and create a save in the game folder.
 4. Run the script.

 ---